-Chronic pain is defined as any significant pain that has persisted for longer than three months.
-Chronic pain can have a far-reaching impact on someone’s life, including potential reliance on pain medication, limiting one’s ability to engage in occupational and social activities, and emotional distress.
+Chronic pain is defined as significant pain that persists longer than three months.
+It can have a far-reaching impact on someone’s life, including potential reliance on pain medication, limited ability to engage in occupational and social activities, and emotional distress.
 There are clear links between chronic pain and depression, anxiety, and other mental health issues.
-Therapy has proven helpful for those experiencing chronic pain to manage their pain successfully and live full lives in spite of it.
+Therapy is helpful for those experiencing chronic pain to manage pain and live full lives.

 What Causes Chronic Pain?